kymbert/junit_to_html/README.md

 (error message), and System Out (the steps).

 Arguments:
-* `junitFile (file)` junit file containing test cases to display results.
+* `junitFile (str)` File path to junit file containing test cases to display results.
 Returns a div containing the table with results as below.
 ```html
 <div class="feature">
     <h2>suiteName</h2>